trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 generate_mesh(p)

-# After the mesh sucessfully generates mesh statistics, such as the number of corner nodes,
+# After the mesh successfully generates mesh statistics, such as the number of corner nodes,
 # the number of elements etc., are printed to the REPL
 ```
 The first line creates a new project, where the mesh and plot file names will be derived